green-code-initiative/ecoCode-common/doc/starter-pack.md

 # Basic Explanations

-In order to develop a Sonarqube Plugin in Open source for ecocode, two basics must have been understood :
+In order to develop a Sonarqube Plugin in Open source for ecocode, two basics should have been understood :

 - How to develop a Sonarqube plugin
 - Understand and work with the Gitflow
+- How to develop in open-source mode

 ## Sonarqube Plugin